-St Mark’s has grown from humble beginnings in 1986 to be a thriving educational community of approximately 1590 students from Kindergarten to Year 12.
+St Mark’s has grown from humble beginnings in 1986 to be a thriving educational community of more than 1700 students from Kindergarten to Year 12.

 A commitment to developing the ‘whole person’ is at the core of a St Mark’s education through a diverse and enriching set of learning experiences including distinctive programs in the arts, sport, outdoor education and service to the community.